 How do I chat directly with hosts during #FolkloreThursday?

 It’s hard to keep track of private messages, so just send us a public message by starting your tweet with @FolkloreThurs then type your message after.
 Sometimes we miss comments and messages on Twitter, just because of the sheer number coming through.

-Mark your message as FAO @DeeDeeChainey for digital strategy, fundraising and website queries.
+Mark your message as FAO @DeeDeeChainey for digital strategy, content, fundraising and website queries.